 To become a referee for the Blackhawks you must complete these steps:

 Certification and Training

-Complete referee certification and training through the Minnesota State Referee Committee (SRC)
+Complete in-person training with Minnesota State Referee Committee

 Create a Game Officials account and join the MAT Assigning group using